 Nature, the most powerful force in the universe is indifferent to those it impacts.
 When nature provides us its bounty – sustenance, panoramic vistas, long, rich, rewarding lives – we marvel at its power and project benign intentions to it, honoring nature as we would our mothers.
 When it shows us its awesomeness but spares us the impact – a distant lightning storm or an erupting volcano – we stand in awe of it.
 But those powerful forces can also be arbitrary, random and deadly.
 And when they are unleashed against us or count us as innocent bystanders, we simply tuck away those experiences in a compartment, refusing to challenge our notions of a benign “mother nature” and see it as a “one off” phenomenon.
 Nature neither loves us or hates us.
 It simply is.

 A week ago, in the early morning hours of August 24, the people of central Italy, including our friends and neighbors in Umbria, the other place we call home, were awakened by the terror of what the Italians call a terremoto.
-A magnitude 6.2 earthquake leveled buildings, buried under rubble hundreds of inhabitants that had no chance to escape their homes and obliterated whole villages.
+A magnitude 6.2 earthquake in central Italy leveled buildings, buried under rubble hundreds of inhabitants that had no chance to escape their homes and obliterated whole villages.
 In the week since the earth shook, the death toll has climbed above two hundred and those left homeless and hopeless has reached the thousands.

 Early reports placed the epicenter of the quake near Norcia, a town known throughout Italy as the capital of cured meats, the place where pork butchery was invented and where early medieval surgeons were trained and sent out into the world.
 Like many of the other towns making the news, Norcia is a place with which we are intimately familiar, for it is literally in our back yard.
 Those reports also mentioned Perugia and other towns that make up our Italian world, but the real destruction was felt further south, along the border between Umbria and Lazio, an ancient region originally populated by the Sabines.
 We are familiar, too with this area, which though rarely visited by tourists is a place we have traversed and explored often.
 It is a rugged, sparsely populated area dotted with small, rough, isolated villages.
 Many of those villages, happily existing alone and cut off from the modern world have been decimated, their remoteness and isolation making rescue and recovery operations that much more difficult.